 Is a Fake Mullion Still a Mullion?

 Few window companies today make a distinction between muntins and stiles because few window buyers care about this.
-It's a fine distinction that rarely matters.
+This is a fine distinction that rarely matters.

 As a consequence, both muntins and stiles get lumped into the category of muntins.
 Even more frequently, both of those terms get lumped into one universal term: grille.

-Major window manufacturer Pella calls all of these elements--muntin, grid, windowpane divider, or mullion--a "grille."
-It's a good, one-size-fits-all word for an element that no longer has structural function--it's just there for aesthetic appeal.
+Major window manufacturer Pella calls all of these elements a grille, whether muntins, grids, windowpane dividers, or mullions.
+This is a sufficient one-size-fits-all word for an element that no longer has structural function.
+Today, a mullion or grille is just there for aesthetic appeal.